chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 │   │   │   │   └── Bootstrap/            # Bootstrap estimation scripts
 │   │   ├── Tables_*/                     # Table generation scripts
 │   │   ├── Figures_*/                    # Figure generation scripts
-│   │   └── [Directories for individual analysis scripts]
-│   ├── Analysis_Supplementary_w_Superettes/ # Supplementary analysis including superettes in low-access indicator (same structure)
+│   ├── Analysis_Supplementary_w_Superettes/ # Supplementary analysis including superettes in low-access indicator (same structure as Code/Analysis/)
-│   ├── Analysis_Placebo # Supplementary analysis for placebo treatment effects (same structure)
 │   └── Functions/                        # Helper functions and utilities
 └── README.md
 ```

+**Note** The repository contains several other folders and scripts that run additional machine learning algorithms (e.g., random forest), implement alternative tuning strategies, and perform various robustness checks of our main results to address reviewer comments.
+While included in the repository for transparency, we do not describe in detail the procedures for running these supplementary scripts.
+However, the folders and scripts generally follow the same organization and workflow as our main analyses.

 ## Computational Requirements

 ### System Requirements
-- **Memory**: 30-100 GB RAM for model training (varies by urban/rural models)
+- **Memory and runtime**: 30 GB RAM and 2-3 hours for model training of rural models; 100 GB and 6-8 hours for urban models.
-- **Memory**: 21-80 GB RAM for bootstrap procedures
+- **Memory and runtime**: 21 GB RAM and 30 minutes-1.5 hours for bootstrap procedures of rural models using job arrays; 80 GB and 2.5-4 hours for urban models.
-- **Software**: R with required packages, SLURM job scheduler (for cluster computing).
-We used R version 4.2 throughout our analyses.
+- **Software**: R version 4.2, SLURM job scheduler for cluster computing.

+- **Note on runtimes**: Running rural models sequentially, as opposed to job arrays, would take approximately 21 hours, while urban models would take approximately 125 hours.

 ### Required R Packages

-**Main Packages:**
+**Core Packages:**
-- `pacman` - `p_load()` to install and load packages
+- `pacman` - package management
-- `here` - reference directories
+- `here` - file path management
-- `dplyr`, `purrr`, `broom`, `tidyr`, `stringr` - data manipulation
+- `dplyr`, `purrr`, `tidyr`, `stringr`, `broom` - data manipulation
-- `xgboost`, `ranger` - machine learning models
+- `xgboost` - gradient boosting models
-- `fixest` - fixed effects estimation and other helper functions
+- `fixest` - fixed effects estimation
 - `future`, `furrr`, `parallelly` - parallel processing

+**Additional Packages:**
-- `ggplot2` - for figure creation
+- `ggplot2` - visualization
-- `knitr`, `kableExtra` - for latex table creation
+- `knitr`, `kableExtra` - table formatting
+- `ParBayesianOptimization` - hyperparameter tuning

 **Note:** Each script contains the necessary package loading commands at the top using `pacman::p_load()`.
 Additional packages may be required depending on specific analyses.

 ## Replication Instructions

-### Step 1: Data Preparation
+### Data Preparation

 `Code/Analysis/` contains several helper scripts that prepare and load data depending on the analysis.
-These scripts are automatically called by programs and do not need to be run separately:
+These helper scripts are automatically called by other scripts used to generate our main results and do not need to be run separately:

 **Helper Scripts** (located in `Code/Analysis/`):
 - `data_preparation_bootstrap_estimation_tracts_w_time_trends.R`